What’s the legal age to leave children home alone?

 Safety checks and plans

-Before leaving your child home alone, do a check to make sure your home is as safe as possible.
+Before leaving your child home alone, make sure your home is as safe as possible.
 Inspect things like door and window locks, smoke alarms and lighting.
-Make sure your child knows how locks and other safety features work.
+Make sure your child knows how locks and other safety features work, including any deadlocks.

 Agree on what to do if someone knocks on the door.
 You might agree that your child doesn’t answer the door.